-While size alone doesn't guarantee the best grill, consider which propane grill fits your lifestyle and backyard the best.
 If you live in a townhome or apartment, you probably don't have much room to spare.
 Some grills, like the Dyna-Glo Smart Space Living, have foldable side shelves that are handy if you have limited porch or storage space.
-Another small grill, the KitchenAid 720-0891B propane gas grill is perfect for a small family.
+The KitchenAid 720-0891B, another small propane gas grill, is perfect for a small family.

-On the other hand, if you consistently cook for large groups or plan to learn how to cook ribs this summer, a larger grill is good option.
-While a three-burner grill may initially seem too small, a top performer like the Weber Genesis II has enough room for plenty of burgers or a fair-sized rack of ribs.
-It also has excellent heat control and consistency, reducing the amount of propane you'll use to cook your food.
+On the other hand, if you often cook for large groups or plan to learn how to cook ribs this summer, a larger grill is good option.
+While a three-burner grill may initially seem too small, a top performer like the Weber Genesis II has enough room for plenty of burgers or a fair-size rack of ribs.
+It also has excellent heat control and consistency, which reduces the amount of propane you use to cook your food.

-A place to store your grilling tools and seasonings is a great benefit to your grilling experience.
-While some smaller grills don't have any additional space for anything besides the propane tank, the best grills give you storage under the grill for keeping your accessories within reach, including meat thermometers or digital grill thermometers.
+While some smaller grills don't have space for anything besides the propane tank, the best ones have storage room underneath to keep your accessories within reach, including your meat thermometer or digital grill thermometer.
 Some models have tool hooks or spice racks built into the side tables.

 If you move your grill often, four swiveling casters make a world of difference.
-If you have only two swiveling wheels, you have to fight with your grill as you move it back and forth to get it in the perfect spot.
-With four casters, you can push your grill in any direction, including straight back or forward, removing some of the frustration when moving your grill.
-If you don't plan to move your grill often, a two-caster model works fine.
+When there are only two swiveling wheels, you have to fight with your grill as you move it back and forth to get it in the perfect spot.
+With four, you can push your grill in any direction, including straight back or forward.

 Picking the Right Gas Grill for Your Budget

 If you're on a tight budget, you can find the best gas grills under $300 from household names like Char-Broil and KitchenAid.
-If you have more wiggle room, it is more than worth it to upgrade to a higher-quality grill from Weber, Napoleon or Broil King.
-While they are more expensive at the start, these gas grill brands are made with better materials, so they last longer, cook better and have an exceptional grilling experience.
+However, it is more than worth it to upgrade to a higher-quality model from Weber, Napoleon or Broil King if you can afford it.
+While they are more expensive at the start, these gas grill brands are made with better materials, so they last longer and cook better.